-Brown Sugar Balsamic Roasted Sweet Potatoes: Sweet potato wedges roasted to perfection in a brown sugar balsamic glaze and tossed with toasted walnuts and Gorgonzola cheese.
+These Brown Sugar Balsamic Roasted Sweet Potatoes are roasted in a brown sugar balsamic glaze and tossed with walnuts and Gorgonzola cheese.

 I’ve had a ton of memorable Thanksgivings.